UPDATE: We are officially under construction

 Lenoir City Barrel House

 Tennessee Brew Works’ Lenoir City Barrel House is coming soon.
-Situated 30 minutes outside Knoxville, the city is informally known as the gateway to the Great Smoky Mountains.
-The future home of Tennessee Brew Works is a 21,000 square foot, former fire station located at 200 East Depot Street in the center of Lenoir City.
+Situated 30 minutes outside Knoxville, the city is informally known as the Lakeway to the Great Smoky Mountains.
+The future home of Tennessee Brew Works is a 22,000 square foot, former fire station located at 200 East Depot Street in the center of Lenoir City.

 Lenoir City Barrel House will be community focused, notably utilizing the built-in courtyard for indoor and outdoor family enjoyment.
 It will feature similarities to the Nashville location, focusing on beer-centric food with cuisine inspired by, and often utilizing Tennessee Brew Works craft beer in recipes.
 With an expanded kitchen, the Barrel House taproom will also provide an even greater array of food offerings, a commissary kitchen for catering services and more menu possibilities to coincide with a large private event space.